Numerical Math and Scientific Computing

 LinAlg: Basic Linear Algebra and Optimization classlib

 LinAlg demonstrates that many of Linear Algebra algorithms indeed require only a sequential access to a matrix or its sub-blocks.
 The sequential access is simpler and faster than a random one.
 Notable examples of such ``serial algorithms'' are matrix inverse and Householder bidiagonalizations.
-Every feature of the package is extensively tested by included validation code.
+Every feature of the package is extensively tested by the included validation code.

 Other features: